Cubs OF Cody Bellinger sidelined by two fractured ribs on his right side

 Suzuki has been out since April 14 because of a right oblique strain.
 Counsell said he has resumed baseball activities and could be ready to go on a rehab assignment shortly after the team returns from its upcoming seven-game road trip.

 The 28-year-old Bellinger hit .307 with 26 homers, 97 RBIs and 20 steals in 2023 in his first season with the Cubs, regaining his form after a couple of down years.
-He re-signed with Chicago in February for $80 million over three years.
+He re-signed with Chicago in February for an $80 million, three-year contract.

 Bellinger had just started to heat up before the injury.
 The 2019 NL MVP is batting .333 (10 for 30) with three homers and seven RBIs during an eight-game hitting streak.